relex/aini/README.md

 func (inventory *InventoryData) AddVarsLowerCased(path string) error
-    AddVarsLowerCased does the same as AddVars, but converts hostnames and groups name to lowercase Use this function if you've executed `inventory.HostsToLower` or `inventory.GroupsToLower`
+    AddVarsLowerCased does the same as AddVars, but converts hostnames and groups name to lowercase.
+Use this function if you've executed `inventory.HostsToLower` or `inventory.GroupsToLower`

 func (inventory *InventoryData) GroupsToLower()